Librity/gympoint_full_stack/README.md

 yarn dev
 ```

-With a mail service configured we can also run the jobs machine in another Screen
+With the mail service configured we can also run the jobs machine in a second Screen

 ```
 yarn queue
 ```

-Also, check out the the insomnia workspaces inside `gympoint_back_end/insomnia_workspaces`.
+Also, check out the the latest Insomnia Workspace inside `gympoint_back_end/insomnia_workspaces`.

-### 🖥️ Running the web front-end
+## 🖥️ Running the web front-end

-We then open a third screen, navigate into the project's directory and run yarn:
+We then open a third Screen, navigate into the project's directory and run yarn:

 ```
 cd gympoint_front_end_web
 yarn
 ```

-and edit the api's url to match the back-end's
+Edit the API's url to match the back-end's

 ```
 nano ./src/services/api.js